Founder and Managing Editor – Temidayo Isaiah Oniosun

 Staff Writer Intern (Outer Space) – Carringtone Kinyanjui

 Carringtone is a Master’s student in theoretical physics.
-He has a degree in Astronomy and Astrophysics from the University of Nairobi and also a member of the Theoretical Physics Research Group at the University of Nairobi.
+He has a degree in Astronomy and Astrophysics from the University of Nairobi, Kenya, and is also a member of the Theoretical Physics Research Group at the University of Nairobi.
 He is studying theoretical physics, specifically the possible applications of an extended General Relativity model in the problem of quantum gravity.
 He is also interested in the fields of philosophy and the public communication of the methods, and importance of science to the general public, with his main objective being the inculcating of critical thought in society.
-In philosophy, He is interested in the philosophical foundations of science and the effect of philosophy on the development of scientific thought.
+In philosophy, he is interested in the philosophical foundations of science and the effect of philosophy on the development of scientific thought.
 He subscribe to the transhumanist school of thought.
 He writes about interesting scientific ideas he has studied, or thought of during the week.

 Staff Writer Intern (Geosciences) – Michael Ugom